 Exercise:

-This time of the year, as spring is surely blooming around us with warmer temperatures, there is no excuse to not get out and walk, work in your garden, or ride your bike.
+As spring is blooming around us with warmer temperatures this time of year, there is no excuse not to get out and walk, work in your garden, or ride your bike.
 Those are some ways that I utilize to get my 150 minutes of weekly exercise.
 Why 150 minutes?

-Being physically active is important to prevent heart disease and stroke.
-To improve overall health, The American Heart Association (AHA) recommends 150 minutes per week of moderate exercise.
-The simplest, positive change you can make to effectively improve your heart walk is to start walking.
-It’s free, easy, social and great exercise.
+Being physically active is essential to prevent heart disease and stroke.
+The American Heart Association (AHA) recommends 150 minutes per week of moderate exercise to improve overall health.
+The simplest, positive change you can make to improve your heart walk effectively is to start walking.
+It’s free, easy, social, and great exercise.
 What’s holding you back?
 Get moving!

-10,000 Steps a Day, a pedometer walking program, again, another easy way to get your daily exercise with just the cost of a pedometer which are usually fairly inexpensive.
+10,000 Steps a Day, a pedometer walking program, again, another easy way to get your daily exercise with just the cost of a pedometer, which is usually relatively inexpensive.

 Healthy Diet: